playahammer/crypto/README.md

 If you have better and more things, don't hesitate and pull a request to this reposity.
 Let's make a progress together.

 ## License
-This resposity is licensed under MIT Liscense.
+This resposity is licensed under MIT License.